Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Theoretical results

-\end{restatable} \begin{remark}[Additive vs linear perturbations] For our identifiability result~ it is not necessary that the mean shifts are of the form $\Wb\ab_e$.
-If we replace $\Wb\ab_e$ and $\Wbt\ab_e$ in~\eqref{eq:same_observed_distributions} with arbitrary shift vectors $\cbb_e,\cbt_e\in\RR^{\dimZ}$, the same result as~\cref{thm:affine_identifiability_gaussian} can be shown to hold with $\Wb\Ab$ and $\Wbt\Ab$ replaced by $\Cb$ and $\Cbt$, defined as the matrices with columns $(\cbb_e-\cbb_0)$ and $(\cbt_e-\cbt_0)$, respectively.
+\begin{remark}[Additive vs general shifts] \looseness-1 For identifiability, it is not necessary that the mean shifts take the additive form $\Wb\ab_e$.
+If we replace $\Wb\ab_e$ and $\Wbt\ab_e$ in~\eqref{eq:same_observed_distributions} with arbitrary shift vectors ${\cbb_e,\cbt_e\in\RR^{\dimZ}}$, the same result as~\cref{thm:affine_identifiability_gaussian} can be shown to hold with $\Wb\Ab$ and $\Wbt\Ab$ replaced by $\Cb$ and $\Cbt$, defined as the matrices with columns $(\cbb_e-\cbb_0)$ and $(\cbt_e-\cbt_0)$, respectively.
 That is, the relative shift vectors are identifiable (up to orthogonal transformation), regardless of whether they are linear in~$\ab$.
-This is relevant, for example, when including nonlinear interactions or learnable element-wise nonlinear dose-response functions $h_j(a_j)$ as in CPA~\citep[][]{lotfollahi2023predicting}.
-However, linearity is leveraged in the proof of our extrapolation result, where it is used in~\eqref{eq:span} to establish a link between $\ab_\te$ and the training perturbations.
-Since only $\ab_\te$ is observed at test time, \cref{thm:extrapolation} cannot easily be extended to arbitrary shifts, as this would require establishing a link between $\cbb_\te$ and the training shifts, all of which are unobserved. \end{remark}
+This is relevant for including nonlinear interactions or learnable element-wise nonlinear dose-response functions $h_j(a_j)$~\citep[][]{lotfollahi2023predicting}.
+However, linearity in $\ab$ is leveraged to prove extrapolation, where~\eqref{eq:span} establishes a link between $\ab_\te$ and the training perturbations.
+Since only $\ab_\te$ is observed at test time, \cref{thm:extrapolation} cannot easily be extended to arbitrary shifts $\cbb_\te$, as this would require establishing a link between $\cbb_\te$ and the training shifts, all of which are unobserved. \end{remark}